The non-standard Lagrangian from non-uniqueness principle of the real scalar field and fermion field

 resulting in

-The behaviour of the energy density and the pressure depends on the nature of parameters $\epsilon$ and $\alpha$.
-We can obviously see that if $\epsilon=+1$ and $\alpha=-1$, the exponential kinetic energy in the third term can provide the positive contribution to the energy density and pressure of the phantom field.
-In the limit $\dot{\phi}\gg\Lambda^2$, the energy density is dominated by the positive nonstandard kinetic energy given in the third term of Eq.~\eqref{energydensity0}.
-Therefore, the energy density and the pressure are now bounded from below, shown in Fig.~\ref{fig:energydensity}.
+The behavior of the energy density and pressure depends on $\epsilon$ and $\alpha$.
+We find that there is one interesting choice.
+If $\epsilon=+1$ and $\alpha=-1$, the exponential kinetic energy in the third term can provide the positive contribution to the energy density and pressure of the phantom field in the limit $\dot{\phi}\gg\Lambda^2$.
+The energy density and the pressure are now bounded from below, sketched in Fig.~\ref{fig:energydensity}.